kobolabs/epub-spec/README.md

 **Small Caps**

-In order to structure Small Caps that will display correctly on Kobo's reading platforms content creators must use the CSS property "font-variant".
+To structure Small Caps that will display correctly on Kobo's reading platforms content creators must use the CSS property "font-variant".

 Ex.
 `p.sc {